Free energy principle: Active inference

-Active inference and optimal control
+Optimal control

 Active inference is related to optimal control by replacing value or cost-to-go functions with prior beliefs about state transitions or flow.
 This exploits the close connection between Bayesian filtering and the solution to the Bellman equation.
 However, active inference starts with (priors over) flow $f = \Gamma \cdot \nabla V + \nabla \times W$ that are specified with scalar $V(x)$ and vector $W(x)$ value functions of state space (cf., the Helmholtz decomposition).
 Here, $\Gamma$ is the amplitude of random fluctuations and cost is $c(x) = f \cdot \nabla V + \nabla \cdot \Gamma \cdot V$.
 The priors over flow $p(\tilde{x}\mid m)$ induce a prior over states $p(x\mid m) = \exp (V(x))$ that is the solution to the appropriate forward Kolmogorov equations.
 In contrast, optimal control optimises the flow, given a cost function, under the assumption that $W = 0$ (i.e., the flow is curl free or has detailed balance).
 Usually, this entails solving backward Kolmogorov equations.

-Active inference and optimal decision (game) theory
+Optimal decision (game) theory

 Optimal decision problems (usually formulated as partially observable Markov decision processes) are treated within active inference by absorbing utility functions into prior beliefs.
 In this setting, states that have a high utility (low cost) are states an agent expects to occupy.
 By equipping the generative model with hidden states that model control, policies (control sequences) that minimise variational free energy lead to high utility states.

 Neurobiologically, neuromodulators such as dopamine are considered to report the precision of prediction errors by modulating the gain of principal cells encoding prediction error.
 This is closely related to – but formally distinct from – the role of dopamine in reporting prediction errors per se and related computational accounts.

-Active inference and cognitive neuroscience
+Cognitive neuroscience

 Active inference has been used to address a range of issues in cognitive neuroscience, brain function and neuropsychiatry, including action observation, mirror neurons, saccades and visual search, eye movements, sleep, illusions, attention, action selection, consciousness, hysteria and psychosis.
 Explanations of action in active inference often depend on the idea that the brain has 'stubborn predictions' that it cannot update, leading to actions that cause these predictions to come true.